Concordium/concordium-base/rust-bins/docs/user-cli.md

                           --id-use-data-out id-use-data.json \ # data that enables use of the identity object --request-out request.json # request to send to the identity provider
 ```
-This will ask for some additional input and output the following files
+The above command will ask for some additional input.
+You have to choose anonymity revokers and revocation threshold.
+Use arrow keys to navigate through the lists and space key to select and deselect list entries.
+It outputs the following files
 - `initial-keys.json` data about the initial account, including its address and keys for signing transactions.
 DO NOT LOSE THIS FILE.
 It cannot be recovered.
 - `id-use-data.json` contains data that enables the use of the identity object returned by the identity provider.
 DO NOT LOSE THIS FILE.
 It cannot be retrieved.
 - `request.json` contains the request that should be sent to the identity provider.
+This should be done through a trusted channel, together with any other required identity data.

-Assuming everything is in order the identity provider should eventually return the identity object.
+Assuming everything is in order when checking your identity, the identity provider should eventually return the identity object.
 We refer to it as `id-object.json` in the command below.

 # Create accounts from an identity object

-After obtaining the identity object from the identity object from the identity provider you can create additional accounts on the chain.
+After obtaining the identity object from the identity provider you can create additional accounts on the chain.
-Note that at this point the initial account already exists on the chain.
 Accounts are created by deploying credentials.
+Note that the initial account already exists on the chain, since the initial account credential was deployed by the identity provider before this point.
 The `user_cli` tool can only be used to create credentials.
 To deploy them to the chain, thus creating accounts, you need to use `concordium-client` and access to a node.

-To create a create a credential use the following command.
+To create a credential use the following command.
 ```console
 user_cli create-credential --id-use-data id-use-data.json \
                            --id-object id-object.json \
                            --keys-out account-keys.json
                            --credential-out credential.json
 ```
-this will output two files
+You will have to select whether to reveal the LEI, which was optional when creating the identity object.
+Use space key to select and deselect list entries.
+It outputs the following files
 - `account-keys.json` which contains account keys of the account that will be created by the credential.
 DO NOT LOSE THIS FILE.
 It cannot be recovered.
 - `credential.json` which contains the payload of the account creation transaction. **This must be sent to the chain, otherwise the account will not be created.**
 By default this must be sent to the chain within 15min.
 A larger or shorter message expiry may be set with `--message-expiry` flag to the command.
 Do note that an expiry longer than 2 hours is not acceptable.
+Note also that the credential number must be unique for each respective `id-object.json`.
+Duplicate credential numbers for the same `id-object.json` will be rejected when submitting to chain.

-To create the account on the chain do
+To create the account on the chain make sure you have access to a node, then do
 ```console
 concordium-client transaction deploy-credential credential.json
 ```